stevepop/manage-team-backend/READMe.md

 MAILTRAP_PASSWORD=mailtrap password

 #MONGO DB
+MONGODB_URI='mongodb://localhost:27017/myteam'

+Above URI will be the default if not set.

 You can either install MongoDB locally, or create an account on Mongo DB atlas (https://cloud.mongodb.com) Alternatively, you can spin up a Mongo DB Docker container on your local environment and expose relevant ports